 - To select a display language (English, French, or Spanish). - STEP 1 Push and hold the 0 button for 6 to 12 seconds.
-The monitor should turn on and the indicator should turn green. - STEP 2 Push the $\bigcirc$ button.
+The monitor should turn on and the indicator should turn green. - STEP 2 Push the $\bigcirc$ button. - STEP 3 Each time the 0 button is pushed and released, the language will change.
+The warning message should flash 5 seconds after the button is released, indicating that the change has been completed.

-• To permanently disable the monitor.
+To permanently disable the monitor.